julius2001/julius2001.github.io/_i18n/en/about.md

 in 2023.
 In 2022, Julius von Forstner enthusiastically completed an ERASMUS exchange semester at the Arctic University of Tromsø, Norway, with **Prof. Sergej Osadchuk**.
-He also received further important impulses from Heike Allardt, Andrej Jussow, Vadim Palmov, at the Mattheiser Summer Academy, the Nordland Chamber Music Course and from **Prof. Christopher Park** during the Voksenåsen Summer Academy.
+He also received further important impulses from Heike Allardt, Andrej Jussow, Vadim Palmov, Matti Hirvonen, Anne Sophie von Otter, at the Mattheiser Summer Academy, the Nordland Chamber Music Course and from **Prof. Christopher Park** during the Voksenåsen Summer Academy.